postmodern/chruby/README.md

 ### Arch Linux

-chruby is already included in the [AUR](https://aur.archlinux.org/):
+chruby is already included in the [AUR]:

     yaourt -S chruby